 - 1. Personal Illness

 - 2. Medical, dental or legal appointments

 - 3. Quarantine of the home (including head lice)

 - 4. Death of a relative

 - 5. Observance of Religious Holiday

 - 6. Approved college visits

-- Emergency circumstances which constitute a good and sufficient reason for missing school
+- 7. Emergency of circumstances which constitute a good and sufficient reason for missing school

-- 8. Acts of God.
+- 8. Approved Pre-Planned absence

-- Authorized school-sponsored activities, including out-ofstate travel as approved by the Board.
+- 9. Acts of God.

-- Approved visits with a parent or legal guardian who is an active duty member of the military in connection with deployment or leave.
+- 10. Authorized school-sponsored activities, including out-ofstate travel as approved by the Board.

-- Pre-planned absences with approval by building administrator
+- 11. Approved visits with a parent or legal guardian who is an active duty member of the military in connection with deployment or leave.

-Absence from school for any reason not permitted as listed above, or any absence not confirmed or previously arranged by your parent or guardian with the school will be considered unexcused.
+Absence from school for any reason not permitted as listed above, or any absence not confirmed or previously arranged by parent or guardian with the building principal will be considered unexcused.
 All absences must be confirmed by a parent's note or Doctor's note to excuse the absence within 48 hours of the absence.
 Full, partial, or no credit may be given for missed assignments or tests at the teacher's discretion.
-Schoolwork or tests missed due to an out of school suspension will not be awarded credit.
-(Suspension paper allows for it to be done and turned in for credit per administrative approval.)
+Schoolwork or tests missed due to an in school or out of school suspension will be assessed on a case by case determination.
+The suspension paper will detail that information.